iwankoTG/udacity/p11_CarND-Capstone/writeup_Capstone.md

 ```

 ### summary
-With all the above implementation, I could make the vehicle go around the simulator track with properly following the traffic light.
-However, as I made a lot of manual tuning to make the classifier works for the simulator, I'm afraid my code was not robust enough for Carla to drive safely.
+With all the above implementations, the vehicle was able to go around the simulator track while properly following the traffic lights.

 ![alt text][image8]
 ![alt text][image9]

-The core probelm was the classifier.
-I should have fine tune the ssd pre-trained model to detect separately for each red, yellow, green signal.
-Or at least I wannted to make it detect more small traffic signals.
+However, as I have made a lot of manual adjustment to get the classifier to work in the simulator, I'm afraid my code was not robust enough for Carla to drive safely.
-I tried to tune the ssd with transfer learning, but I could not make it on time.
-I'll contine to try, so I'd be grateful if you give me advice in the feedback.
+I wanted to fine-tune the ssd with transfer learning, but I could not do it on time.
+I will contine to try it out, so I would be appreciated your feedback and advice for transfer learning of objectdetection, especially with tensorflow.keras.